Jetstar, Economy Class – Airbus A 320: Melbourne to Hobart

 IMG_0015.jpg

-2 thoughts on “Jetstar, Economy Class – Airbus A 320: Melbourne to Hobart”
+2 Replies to “Jetstar, Economy Class – Airbus A 320: Melbourne to Hobart”

 1. Heavens!
 Jetstar seems to be as bad as I imagined… To take the fun out of flying!
 My own tight space flight experiences, with the likes of Vueling and even Ryanair, were never as bad, they are fun and so down to earth you actually feel like in the early days of flying, walking to a plane and climbing stairs, beeing able to take in the plane with your senses…